 - Consider whether your website is secure.
 A professional-looking site that clearly sets out security precautions will help to reassure customers paying online.
 For safe ecommerce transactions, your site should use encryption technology, anti-virus software and be firewall protected.

-- Think about web marketing, and how to drive traffic to your site.
+- Think about website marketing, and how to drive traffic to your site.
 Use keywords to improve your search engine ranking, rather than paying a search engine optimisation (SEO) specialist to boost your online visibility.

 - Consider order fulfilment.
-Processing customer orders promptly and guaranteeing a prompt, efficient delivery service is vital for any online business.
+Processing customer orders promptly and guaranteeing a prompt, efficient delivery service is vital for any ecommerce business.
 Once you have a significant sales volume, see what discounts you can get from couriers, rather than paying the full amount for the delivery of every item.

-- Successful websites build a dialogue with customers.
+- Successful ecommerce websites build a dialogue with customers.
 Consider user ratings or a comments facility to encourage feedback.
 It should be inexpensive and straightforward to integrate a blog into your site.
 Alternatively, creating a regular e-newsletter with special offers and details of new products will also persuade visitors to revisit your site.

 - choose the right host